RyanTran1423/SchedulingApp/README.md

 # Exercise:
 - Goal: Upon a user entering their login credentials, query the database to see if their account exists.
 If so, redirect the user to the dashboard based on their role.
 Else, log an error
+- Buh already wrote the frontend for the login page.
+Just use the flow of the account creation files as an example of how to cleanly implement the backend for the login page.